skip to main content

 What networks will carry the college football playoffs?

-Every College Football Playoff game—including the National Championship—will air on ESPN.
-The cheapest way to get ESPN is through Sling TV’s Sling Orange plan for $40 a month.
+ESPN will carry nearly every College Football Playoff game—including the National Championship—but TNT Sports will carry two of the first-round playoff games on Saturday, December 21.
+The cheapest way to get ESPN and TNT is through Sling TV’s Sling Orange plan for $45.99/mo..

 How can I watch bowl games without ESPN?

-While 35 bowl games will air on ESPN and ESPN2, you can watch eight others across local channels ABC, CBS, and FOX, and online via Barstool Sports.
-Most TV providers carry local channels, but you can access ABC, CBS, and FOX with a simple OTA antenna.
+While 37 bowl games will air on ESPN and ESPN2, you can watch the others across ABC, CBS, and The CW.
+Most TV providers carry those local channels, but you can also access them with a simple digital antenna.

 Are college bowl games on Hulu?

 Yes, you can watch college bowl games on Hulu + Live TV.
-Its plans start at $69.99 a month and come with ABC, CBS, ESPN, ESPN2, and FOX.
+Its plans start at $76.99 a month and come with ABC, CBS, ESPN, ESPN2, FOX, and The CW.
 You’ll also get ESPN+ included at no extra cost, which hosts a lot of college sports content throughout the year.

 Our football experts spent over eight hours researching and testing the best ways to watch college football bowl games.
 We matched TV providers head-to-head, comparing channel lineups and pricing options.
 Then, we determined our viewing recommendations, with sign-up convenience and ease of use playing a pivotal role.